Conveyancing fees explained

 Additionally, conveyancing solicitors are likely to charge a higher legal fee as compared to licensed conveyancers.
 One reason that solicitors fees are higher is that a conveyancing solicitor can offer a wider breath of legal services.
 For example, when it comes to issues of probate or inheritence, a conveyancing solicitor may not be able to advise you properly.

 There is no absolute definition for it.
 However, conveyancing disbursements can be described as items your conveyancer will pay for to third parties while conducting your sale or purchase.

 The main disbursements are relatively cheap, and you will be given an estimate of the costs to be incurred in disbursements.
 So a conveyancer may not ask the client for approval before incurring small disbursements.

 Anti-money laundering check

-You will incur costs for the anti-money launder legal checks which you will have to carry out.
+This process verifies your identity and is usually done by online companies.
+You will incur costs for the anti-money launder legal checks, which you will have to carry out.

 Cost of searches

 One of the main elements in the conveyancing process is the different searches done by the buyer’s conveyancers after his (or her) offer has been accepted and before the parties exchange contracts.